OCA/connector-magento/magentoerpconnect/README.rst

 * Import the categories of products, with translations
 * Import the products, with translations and main image
 * Import the sales orders
-* Update the the stock quantities, with configuration of the warehouse and an option to choose the stock field to use
+* Export of the the stock quantities, with configuration of the warehouse and an option to choose the stock field to use
-* Export the delivery orders
+* Export the delivery orders status
 * Export the tracking numbers
 * Create the invoices on Magento and get their number back
 * Resolve and import the dependencies when they are not yet imported